Opinion: Living outside the Affordable Care Act tent

 It should be no surprise then that we do not focus on whether patients are citizens or undocumented immigrants when they enter our clinic.
 We believe that everyone in our community needs and deserves high quality health care services.

 Unfortunately, the health care reform law leaves undocumented immigrants largely outside of the discussion.
 We understand the political reality of today, where Congress is gridlocked on the issue of immigration.
-Despite this impasse, the recent Supreme Court decision advances the idea that we are a nation that cares for its sick, and that the time has come for us to expand our definition of “we” to fully reflect our neighbors and our communities.
+Despite this impasse, the recent Supreme Court decision advances the idea that we are a nation that cares for its sick, and that the time has come for us to expand our definition of we to fully reflect our neighbors and our communities.

 The National Immigration Law Center outlines exactly how the law treats undocumented immigrants.
 It notes that our undocumented neighbors, the people who care for our grandparents, who prepare our food, who clean our hotel rooms, and whose children play side by side with ours at school, are considered: